Basma2423/Brain-Tumor-Detection/README.md

-# Brain Tumor Detection Model
+# BNRS Brain Tumor Detection Model

 This project aims to detect brain tumors in MRI images using deep learning techniques.
 We utilized two datasets from Kaggle: